Parallel breadth-first search: Parallel BFS with shared memory

-Compared to parallel BFS with distributed memory, shared memory provides higher memory-bandwidth and lower latency.
-Because all processors share the memory together, all of them have the direct access to it.
-Thus, the developers don't need to program message passing process, which is necessary for distributed memory to get data from remote local memory.
-Therefore, the overhead of messages is avoided.
+Compared to parallel BFS with distributed memory, shared memory provides higher memory-bandwidth and lower latency due to direct access by all processors.
+Therefore, the overhead of message passing, which is necessary for distributed memory access, is avoided.

 However, the number of vertices in each layer and the number of neighbors of each vertex are shown to be highly irregular, which leads to highly irregular memory accesses and work distribution of BFS.
 In parallel BFS, this feature reduces the benefits from parallelization due to unbalanced load.
-As a result it is very important to make the parallel BFS on shared memory load-balanced.
-Moreover, exploring the data-locality can also speed up parallel process.
+As a result, it is very important to make the parallel BFS with shared memory load-balanced.
+Moreover, exploring data-locality can also speed up parallel execution.

-Many parallel BFS algorithms on shared memory can be divided into two types: container centric approaches and vertex centric approaches.
+Parallel BFS algorithms with shared memory can be divided into two types: container centric approaches and vertex centric approaches.
 In the container centric approach, two data structures are created to store the current frontier and the next vertex frontier.
-The next vertex frontier is switched to the current frontier at the last of each step.
-There is a trade-off between the cost for synchronization and data locality according to the place where the data is stored.
-These two data structures can be held in every processing entity (such as thread) which supports data locality but needs extra load balancing mechanisms.
-Alternatively, they can be global to provide implicit load balancing, where special data structures are used for concurrent access from processing entities.
-But then those processing entities will work concurrently and more effort are required for synchronization.
+The next vertex frontier is switched to the current frontier at the end of each iteration.
+There is a trade-off between the cost of synchronization and data locality according to the location of data.
+These two data structures can be held in every processing unit (such as a thread) which supports data locality but needs extra load balancing mechanisms.
+Alternatively, they can be stored globally to provide implicit load balancing, where special data structures are used for concurrent access, which requires additional effort for synchronization.